julian-arteaga/julian-arteaga.github.io/index.md

 I am a PhD candidate in the Agricultural and Resource Economics department at the University of California, Davis.
 I received both an MA and a BA in Economics from the Universidad de los Andes.

-My research interests are Development and Labor economics.
+My research interests are Development and Labor economics with a focus on agricultural productivity and migration.